 One of the most commonly overlooked benefits of appearing on a podcast is also among the most valuable: creating a relationship with the podcast host.

-This is a win-win endeavour, and there are some simple things you can do to take full advantage of the opportunity to connect.
+This is a win-win endeavor, and there are some simple things you can do to take full advantage of the opportunity to connect.

 Who knows—the host might even become a future client, an affiliate, or a good friend!